laurencefass/jest_test/README.md

 This project exists only to test github CI and automated testing.

-This copy is the production branch version not visibile on other branches.
+This copy is the production branch version.